Hawaii's Definitive Dive Guide · 2026

 What is the best diving in Hawaii?

 Maui's Molokini Crater is Hawaii's #1 dive site — a submerged volcanic caldera offering up to 150 feet of visibility and 250+ marine species, accessible only by boat 2.5 miles off the coast.
 For a once-in-a-lifetime experience, the Kona Manta Ray Night Dive off the Big Island draws Pacific manta rays with 14-foot wingspans to feed in graceful barrel rolls inches from divers — consistently ranked among the top 10 dives on the planet.
+On Oahu, our top-rated operator pick is Honolulu Scuba Company for safety-first boat dives to turtles, eels, and reefs.
 Hawaii offers world-class diving year-round across 6 islands, with water temperatures from 72–82°F, 700+ fish species (25% found nowhere else on Earth), sea turtles, sharks, monk seals, and spectacular wreck and cave diving.

 Island-by-Island Guide